How Much Does Air Conditioning Service Cost?

-Not only does air conditioning keep you comfortable, it’s also a health necessity when we’re here in the extreme temperatures of summer.
-Unfortunately, when the cool air suddenly isn’t blowing or your AC won’t come on at all, you’re don’t have time to shop around for more than a couple days.
+Not only does your air conditioner keep you comfortable, it’s also vital to your health when we’re here in the dog days of summer.
+Unfortunately, when the cold air quits blowing or your air conditioner won’t start up at all, you’re not able to look around for a few days.

-When your AC goes out in the extreme temperatures of the summer, you don’t always have time to shop around for competing quotes or research what you can expect to pay.
-Not having an idea how much you can expect to pay when the air conditioning service expert knocks on your door can be scary, so we’re here with several price ranges on some standard services so you won’t be shocked when Donelson Air Service Experts shows up to get you cool and comfortable again.
+When your air conditioning dies in the heat of the summer, you don’t always have time to shop around for different quotes or research how much you may have to pay.
+Not knowing how much you can expect to pay when the AC service technician arrives can be scary, so we’re here to provide several price ranges on some standard services so you won’t be alarmed when Service Experts Heating, Air Conditioning & Plumbing arrives to get you cooling again.

 - Refrigerant Leak Detection & Repair: $150 – $500